mappls-api/mappls-ios-sdk/docs/v1.0.20/MapplsUIWidgets.md

 **isBuildingFootprintEnabled:**

 This is a boolean property.
-By setting its value footprint of building can be enabled or disabled event if it is povisioned for the project.
+By setting its value the ability to highlight the footprint of a building can be enabled or disabled if it is povisioned for your project.

 ```swift
 placePickerView.isBuildingFootprintEnabled = true